ZVRA — Zevra Therapeutics, Inc.

 4. Bad News, Challenges, or Points of Concern

-- Enrollment Variability: The company acknowledged that patient enrollment and sales may fluctuate due to the low number of patients in the ultra-rare disease space.
+- Enrollment Variability: The company acknowledged potential variability in patient enrollment and revenue due to the nature of the ultra-rare disease market.

-- Competitive Pressures: Potential competition from other treatments, such as Mandos' adrabetadex for infantile onset NPC, could impact MIPLYFFA's market position.
-However, management believes MIPLYFFA remains the preferred disease-modifying treatment.
+- Competition: Awareness of potential competition from other therapies, such as Mandos' adrabetadex for infantile onset NPC, which could impact MIPLYFFA's market position.

 5. Notable Q&A Insights

-- Persistency Data: While it is too early to provide specific data on patient persistency on MIPLYFFA, refill rates are encouraging, suggesting strong adherence to therapy.
+- Persistency Data: While it is too early to provide specific data on patient persistency on MIPLYFFA, refill rates are encouraging, indicating strong adherence.